nickjj/verdiff/README.md

 you can diff the projects on your own.
 They will always be saved in the current directory with a directory name of whatever `--framework` you passed in.

+## 🍀 Donations

+GitHub tips is available in the side bar of this repo.

+I'm not expecting anything.
+I'm doing this because I enjoy it but if this tool helps save you time, tips would be greatly appreciated!

 ## 👀 About the Author

 I'm a self taught developer and have been freelancing for the last ~20 years.